North Korea plans military parade on eve of the Olympics, diplomats say

 Invitations sent to diplomats and satellite imagery suggest Pyongyang is preparing for a major military parade on the eve of the Pyeongchang games, which begin February 9 and will feature North Korean athletes and cheering squads.

-A copy of what appears to be a letter sent from North Korean authorities to defense attaches, seen by CNN, invites them and their spouses "to attend festival functions held in Pyongyang" to mark the 70th anniversary of the formal creation of the Korean People's Army on February 8.
+A copy of what appears to be a letter sent from North Korean authorities to defense attachés, seen by CNN, invites them and their spouses "to attend festival functions held in Pyongyang" to mark the 70th anniversary of the formal creation of the Korean People's Army (KPA) on February 8.

-Diplomatic sources in Pyongyang told CNN that defense attaches with relations to North Korea had received invitations to the event.
+Diplomatic sources in Pyongyang told CNN that defense attachés with relations to North Korea had received invitations to the event.

 On Thursday, North Korea analyst website NK News published satellite images believed to show preparations underway in Pyongyang for the event at the Mirim Parade Training Ground.